ongyuann/apachelogreader/01 developer guide.md

     - order of growth: time: O(1) space: O(1)

 2. map(op,seq)
-    - takes in a sequence (seq) and applies an operation (op) on every element in the sequence
+    - recursively takes in a sequence (seq) and applies an operation (op) on every element in the sequence.
-    - recursive function
     - order of growth: time: O(n) space: O(n)

 3. extract_data(pattern,filename)
-    - uses (filename) to reach the apache log and analyzes each entry using a regex mask (pattern)
+    - uses (filename) to reach the apache log and analyzes each entry using a regex mask (pattern).
-    - iterates through apache log and creates a 2-element tuple of a set of unique ip addresses and a dictionary of web activities (client_ip_record)
+    - iterates through apache log and creates a 2-element tuple of a set of unique ip addresses and a dictionary of web activities (client_ip_record).
-    - ignores entries that contain strings indicating queries for css, images, tooltips, popups, javascript
+    - ignores entries that contain strings indicating queries for css, images, tooltips, popups, javascript.
     - order of growth: time: O(n) space: O(1)
-    - do note that although time complexity is linear, this function requires a longer runtime than dump_reader.py due to the number of operations required (e.g. datetime operations, string manipulations, sequence organization, etc)
+    - do note that although time complexity is linear, this function requires a longer runtime than dump_reader.py due to the number of operations required (e.g. datetime operations, string manipulations, sequence organization, etc).

 4. organize_record(timestamp,activity,client_ip,client_port,client_agent,client_success,client_ip_record)
-    - does the appending of activities matched to each unique client ip address to create a complete dictionary
+    - appends web activities matched to each unique client ip address to create a complete dictionary.
     - creates a tuple (activity,timestamp,client_port,client_agent,client_success), looks through a dictionary (client_ip_record) for the right key (client_ip), and appends the tuple to the key element.
-    - tuple elements:
+    - each tuple contains:
         - [0] web activity
         - [1] timestamp
         - [2] port